Progress notes have grown by 60% in length over the past decade. (Not exactly what anyone asked for.)

 Whether it’s choosing the right format, using templates, or letting AI handle the heavy lifting, there are ways to make documentation work for you — not the other way around.

-Freed turns your spoken notes into structured progress notes in seconds.
+Freed turns your spoken visit into structured progress notes in seconds.
 No typing, no staring at a blank screen, no burnout.

 Progress notes have grown by 60% in length over the past decade.
 (Not exactly what anyone asked for.)